 - whether there is any mucus in the airways or lungs

 If the chest wall muscles don't work well, the chest appears smaller on an x-ray.
 But even if the x-ray shows no changes, your child may still have a breathing problem.

 All children with an NMC should have a breathing function test when they are old enough.
 Children usually need to be at least 6 years old to be able to cooperate with the test.
 These tests measure how much lung function your child has when they are awake.
 The results may predict how likely it is your child will have breathing (respiratory) failure during respiratory illnesses.

-These tests need to happen more often (every 6 months) once your child becomes unable to walk independently when their neuromuscular weakness gets worse.
+These tests need to happen more often (every 6 months) when your child's neuromuscular weakness gets worse, and especially when they are unable to walk independently.

 Lung function testing may include the following: